 The Friends Center at Angkor Hospital for Children was designed by COOKFOX Architects as an accessory to the existing Angkor Hospital founded by Kenro Izu.
 The pediatric care facility provides free, quality medical services to over 500,000 patients in Siem Reap, Cambodia while also training health care professionals.
 The center is an outreach pavilion to welcome visitors to the hospital without compromising patient privacy.
 The center is a space of exchange where visitors, learning about the program may also experience elements of Cambodia’s heritage through exhibitions of art work and the architecture itself.

 The Hegeman, designed by Cook + Fox Architects, is a residential community in Brownsville, Brooklyn that provides housing for low-income and formerly homeless individuals.
 Developed by Common Ground Community – an innovative non-profit whose mission is to end homelessness – the Hegeman Residence will also provide a range of on-site social services in a model known as supportive housing.
 For a little bit of context, Brownsville has the highest concentration of NYCHA (New York City Housing Authority) developments in New York City.
 A wave of arson in the 1970s destroyed most of the residential structures; Brownsville is just one of the many neighborhoods that were affected.
 The urban renewal that followed rebuilt many homes and designated them as low-income housing.
 The community has had many problems since associated with poverty, including crime and drug addiction, as well as low test scores and high truancy rates in the education system.
-More after the break.

 The Bank of America Tower at One Bryant Park in midtown New York, designed by Cook + Fox Architects, is the first commercial high-rise to achieve LEED Platinum certification.
 The design and high performance of this building is intended to set a new standard for commercial construction and for the office-work environment.
 By focusing on ways to emphasize daylight, fresh air and a connection to the outdoors, the architects redefine the parameters of the skyscraper as more than a glass box.
-More on the strategies implemented in this project after the break.

 The American Institute of Architects (AIA) has selected the 10 recipients of the 2012 Housing Awards.
 The AIA’s Housing Awards Program, now in its 12th year, was established to recognize the best in housing design and promote the importance of good housing as a necessity of life, a sanctuary for the human spirit and a valuable national resource.
-Continue after the break to view the 2012 recipients.